 - Das, R. Eds.
 (2018).
 A field in flux: The intriguing pasts and the promising future of audience analysis.
 Special issue of Television and New Media

 - Das, R. & Ytre-Arne, B. Eds.
 (2016).
 Emerging directions in audience research: Lessons from the Consortium on Emerging Directions in Audience Research.
 Special Issue of Participations, 13(1).

 - Das, R. Eds (2013).
 Audiences: A cross-generational dialogue.
 A special issue of The Communication Review 16 (1)

 - Das, R. (2018).
-A field in flux: New contours of audience analysis.
+A Field in Flux: The Intriguing Past and the Promising Future of Audience Analysis.
 Television and New Media

 - Ytre-Arne, B. &; Das, R. (2018).
 An agenda in the interest of audiences: Facing the challenges of intrusive media technologies.
 Television and New Media